Building Sustainable Data Governance Programmes with Agile Concepts

 Leveraging Agile Concepts

 Overcoming barriers presented by legacy data governance processes means taking a different approach, namely adding agile concepts to the process.
 Traditional data governance often times has been very resource intensive, requiring upfront investments of time for the initial capture of core assets such as data dictionaries along with continued maintenance of those assets.
-Additionally, many historic data governance programs have had challenges in managing scope and delivering value on shorter timelines.
+Additionally, many historic data governance programmes have had challenges in managing scope and delivering value on shorter timelines.
 Combining agile best practices with traditional data governance brings forth the opportunity to use a framework that accelerates governance tasks, potentially offsetting the resourcing and time to value challenges.

 Agile brings a collaborative, iterative and evolutionary approach to the governance development cycle.
 This allows both data producers and consumers to work together on smaller elements of a project where issues can be mutually remedied and verified before moving on to future modifications.
 That breaks down establishing governance into smaller, much more easily attainable steps that simplify the process while also instituting quality control and adaptability.